-Their fishing results were good, They had a lot of action with pikes when using softbaits, biggest one weighted 6 kg`s and was caught by jerk fishing method.
-Unfortunately we do not have any picture of their fishes available.
+Their fishing results were good, They had a lot of action with pikes when using softbaits, biggest one weighted 6 kg`s and was caught by jerk bait fishing method.

 |Softbait spinning for zander in 28 June 2012.
 This zander was released after photo shoot.|